Fall of Kampala

 By dawn on April 11, Tanzanian troops had cut off all routes out of Kampala, including the road to Jinja, and began eliminating remaining pockets of resistance.
 Some UNLF forces conducted revenge killings against suspected collaborators with the Amin regime, while others attacked Kakwa and Nubians, both ethnic groups that had benefited from the dictatorship.
 Later in the morning Tanzanian artillery bombarded parts of the city.
 The remaining Ugandan soldiers in the city desperately attempted to escape by changing into civilian clothes and requisitioning civilian vehicles.
 Casualty statistics are not exact, though Tanzanian losses are estimated to have been light, and dozens of Ugandan soldiers and civilians are believed to have died.
 The battle marked the first time in the recent history of the continent that an African state seized the capital of another African country and deposed its government.
-In the immediate aftermath civilians engaged in rampant looting, despite the attempts of Tanzanian and UNLF troops to maintain order.
+In the immediate aftermath, civilians engaged in rampant looting, despite the attempts of Tanzanian and UNLF troops to maintain order.
 A new Ugandan government was established by the UNLF.
 Though pro-Amin forces were left scattered and disjointed by the seizure of the capital, combat operations in the country continued until 3 June, when Tanzanian forces reached the Sudanese border and eliminated the last resistance.

 Background

 In 1971, Idi Amin launched a military coup that overthrew the President of Uganda, Milton Obote, precipitating a deterioration of relations with neighbouring Tanzania.
 Tanzanian President Julius Nyerere had close ties with Obote and had supported his socialist orientation.
 Amin installed himself as President of Uganda and ruled the country under a repressive dictatorship.
 Nyerere withheld diplomatic recognition of the new government and offered asylum to Obote and his supporters.
-He tacitly supported a failed attempt by Obote to overthrow Amin in 1972, and after a brief border conflict he and Amin signed a peace accord.
+He tacticly supported a failed attempt by Obote to overthrow Amin in 1972, and after a brief border conflict he and Amin signed a peace accord.
 Nevertheless, relations between the two presidents remained tense, and Amin made repeated threats to invade Tanzania.

 Uganda's economy languished under Amin's corrupt rule and instability manifested in the armed forces.
-Following a failed mutiny in late October 1978, Ugandan troops crossed over the Tanzanian border in pursuit of rebellious soldiers.
+Following a failed mutiny in late October 1978, Ugandan troops crossed the Tanzanian border in pursuit of rebellious soldiers.
 On 1 November Amin announced that he was annexing the Kagera Salient in northern Tanzania.
 Tanzania halted the sudden invasion, mobilised anti-Amin opposition groups, and launched a counter-offensive.
 Nyerere told foreign diplomats that he did not intend to depose Amin, but only "teach him a lesson".
 The claim was not believed; Nyerere despised Amin, and he made statements to some of his colleagues about overthrowing him.
 The Tanzanian government also felt that its northern border would not be secure unless the threat presented by Amin was eliminated.
 After initial advances into Ugandan territory, Major General David Msuguri was appointed commander of the Tanzania People's Defence Force (TPDF)'s 20th Division and ordered to push further into the country.